Turkey allows companies to exclude forex losses from bankruptcy calculations

-ISTANBUL, Sept 17 (Reuters) - Turkish companies will no longer be required to count foreign-currency losses when assessing whether to file for bankruptcy, according to a legal change introduced at the weekend, a move that could deepen concern about private sector debt.
+ISTANBUL (Reuters) - Turkish companies will no longer be required to count foreign-currency losses when assessing whether to file for bankruptcy, according to a legal change introduced at the weekend, a move that could dent productivity by propping up unhealthy companies.

 The move is the latest government measure to help companies squeezed by a sell-off in the Turkish lira this year, and highlights the difficulty firms, and banks, face in what analysts say is likely to be a wave of debt restructuring.

+“There’s always a delicate balancing act with these type of things,” said Jason Tuvey of Capital Economics.

+“You wouldn’t want what would be otherwise profitable and efficient companies going out of business due to some extreme shock.
+But on the other hand, there’s a clear risk that you end up with a large number of zombie firms that weighs on productivity growth in the wider economy.”

-Under a temporary article added to Turkey’s trade law and published in the government’s Official Gazette on Saturday, companies no longer have to include losses from foreign-currency liabilities when determining whether they need to declare bankruptcy.
+Under the temporary article added to Turkey’s trade law and published in the Official Gazette on Saturday, companies no longer have to include losses from foreign-currency liabilities when determining whether they need to declare bankruptcy.

 A company is required to file a bankruptcy application if its management deems that its assets are not sufficient to cover a certain percentage of its liabilities, an assessment that up until now included losses on its foreign-currency obligations.